Page saved! You can go back to this later in your Diabetes and Me Close

 The donor cells can’t survive in the long term.
 They are attacked by the immune system and struggle to get the oxygen and nutrients they need once inside the body.
 Plus, there’s a very limited supply of donor cells.
 To solve this, scientists have turned to stem cells, which they can manipulate in the lab to become beta cells.

-These studies are all still early, but they are a big step forward.
 For the first time, scientists are showing that it’s possible to restore the body’s own insulin production – giving us a glimpse of what a future cure could look like.

 The Type 1 Diabetes Grand Challenge is building on global progress to take the next leap in perfecting beta cell therapies and bringing them closer to real-world use.

-With over £16 million of funding, 10 teams are running trailblazing projects to:
+Ten teams are running trailblazing projects to:

-- improve the techniques used to make beta cells in the lab, so they work just as well as the real thing
+• Improve the techniques used to make beta cells in the lab, so they work just as well as the real thing.

-- protect beta cells after transplants, to ensure they survive the hostile environment inside the body and the immune system’s attack
+• Protect beta cells after transplants, to ensure they survive the hostile environment inside the body and the immune system’s attack.

 Stopping the immune attack